johnt84/FootballBlazorApp/README.md

 * App is Developed using Blazor Server/.Net 6
 * Data coming from the Football Data API is currently cached for a configurable number of hours (currently 3) into a class called FootballDataState which is an injected singleton class
+* Contains a unit test app which uses MS Test .Net 6 and utilises the Moq 4.16 library to unit test the football data service